The Microstructure of Work: Understanding Productivity Benefits and Costs of Interruptions

 Results: We identify a new interruption class, a pause - interruptions that provide the physical respite, limit the degree of attention shift from the primary task.
 We find that pauses improve worker productivity in the short-term and long-term.
 Next, we find that scheduled breaks hurt (improve) the worker’s productivity in the short-term (long-term).
 Lastly, we find that harvester breakdown and travel across field interruptions that drain physical resources and cause attention shift hurt worker productivity in the short-term and long-term.
 We quantify the impact (in our field context) of a five-minute increase in each of these work interruptions on average worker productivity.

-Managerial Implications: Our study demonstrates that various work interruptions can have positive or negative effects on workers' productivity.
-We suggest that introducing brief pauses in a workday, in which employees are encouraged to maintain their focus on the work, can yield high-performance benefits.
+Managerial Implications: Our study demonstrates that various work interruptions can have positive or negative effects on workers’ productivity.
+We suggest that introducing brief pauses in a workday and simultaneously reminding (before initiating the pause) employees about the tasks yet to be completed or goals to be achieved for the rest of the shift can help maintain their focus on the work and yield high-performance benefits.
 We also suggest strategies that limit the restart costs and increase the predictability of interruptions that hurt performance.
 For example, in regards to scheduled breaks, planning the break after completing a sub-task or reaching a sub-goal can limit their adverse effects.
-Further, regarding interruptions such as machine breakdown, alerting workers on the likelihood of their occurrence before the shift can potentially help them plan for these events and improve engagement and performance on the primary job.
+Further, informing workers on the possibility of interruption circumstances at the beginning of the work shift can help them plan for these events and improve engagement and performance on the primary job.

 Keywords: Work Interruptions, Productivity, Agribusiness, Harvesting

 Suggested Citation: Suggested Citation